Why It Works

 The Best Way to Cook Chicken for Tikka Masala

-I've already discussed the finer points of re-creating a restaurant-style Chicken Tikka at home by using a pumped up charcoal grill in lieu of a 1,000°F tandoor oven, which means we already have the first part of the recipe licked.
+I've already discussed the finer points of re-creating a restaurant-style Tandoori Chicken at home by using a pumped up charcoal grill in lieu of a 1,000°F tandoor oven, which means we already have the first part of the recipe licked.

 Here's the shorter version for the lazy: